elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ##### Kubeflow Pipelines API endpoint username (api_username)
 Username used to access your KubeFlow Pipelines API endpoint.
 This setting is required if the Kubeflow Pipelines deployment is multi-user, auth enabled.
-Currently, only Dex `staticPasswords` authentication is supported.
+Currently, only Dex `staticPasswords` and `LDAP Connector` authentication types are supported.

+(NOTE: if multiple Dex authentication types are enabled, we will try to use `staticPasswords`)

 Example: `user@example.com`